othree/eregex.vim/README.markdown

 ## Usage

-Add the following three lines to your vimrc file.

-    nnoremap <expr> / ":<C-U>".v:count1."M/"
-    nnoremap <expr> ? ":<C-U>".v:count1."M?"
-    nnoremap ,/ /
-    nnoremap .? ?
+After installed.
+Just press / or ? for search, it will map to :M command.

+You can call EregexToggle funtion to toggle the keymapping.
+For example, add the following line into your .vimrc file:

+    nnoremap <leader>/ :call EregexToggle()<CR>

-Now you can use / to find. :%S// (uppercase S) to replace.
+Then you can use <leader>/ to toggle eregex.vim.

+For replacement, use :%S// (uppercase S) to use perl style regexp.
-You can use ,/ to use the origin / .

 ## License